adamelliotfields/gradio-diffusion/usage.md

 #### Tiny VAE

-Enable [madebyollin/taesd](https://github.com/madebyollin/taesd) for almost instant latent decoding with a minor loss in detail.
+Enable [madebyollin/taesd](https://github.com/madebyollin/taesd) for near-instant latent decoding with a minor loss in detail.
 Useful for development.

 #### Prompt Truncation